amh092/sundays/design_process.md

 * body tag will be flex.
 * flex order will be used for rearrange section on desktop.
 * css media query will be used to change image url.

+i learned using margin is better for this design